UBC-DSCI/introduction-to-datascience-python/source/reading.md

 Rather than posting a data file at a URL for you to download, many websites these days provide an API that can be accessed through a programming language like Python.
-The benefit of this is that data owners have much more control over the data they provide to users.
+The benefit of using an API is that data owners have much more control over the data they provide to users.
 However, unlike web scraping, there is no consistent way to access an API across websites.
 Every website typically has its own API designed especially for its own use case.
 Therefore we will just